 - A Chapter 13 (reorganization) bankruptcy is typically on your credit report for seven years.

 - In fact your credit score will eventually improve because bankruptcy gets rid of debt.
-You’ll be in a better position to handle credit and this makes you look more attractive to would-be lenders.
+You’ll be in a better position to handle credit and this makes you look more attractive to lenders.
 It’s not uncommon to get offers for new credit cards, car loans and the like after a bankruptcy.

 - After bankruptcy you can immediately begin rebuilding your credit.